deepthought42/informationArchitectureAudit/README.md

 5. Once deployed, Google Cloud Run will provide a URL for accessing your application.

-Remember to set up any necessary environment variables or secrets in the Google Cloud Run configuration to match your `application.properties` and `auth0.properties` settings.
+Remember to set up any necessary environment variables or secrets in the Google Cloud Run configuration to match your `application.properties` settings.

 ## Getting Started